upbound/marketplace-mcp-server/README.md

 A Model Context Protocol (MCP) server that provides AI agents with access to the Upbound Marketplace API.
 This server enables agents to search, discover, and manage marketplace packages and repositories, with a focus on helping users leverage marketplace resources for Crossplane compositions and package management.

+Built using the [mcp-go](https://github.com/mark3labs/mcp-go) framework for robust MCP protocol compliance and performance.

 ## Features

 - **Package Search**: Search for packages across the Upbound Marketplace with advanced filtering